Ethereum is the second biggest cryptocurrency and the crypto that pioneered the broader use of blockchain as a technology.

 Created in 2015 by 19-year-old prodigy Vitalik Buterin, Ethereum inverted the Bitcoin model, emphasising the blockchain over the currency itself.
 If blockchains could verify monetary transactions, then why not shipping manifests, airline bookings, website code or home ownership?

 Ethereum’s biggest innovation in this respect was what Buterin termed ‘smart contracts’ – programmable and unalterable contracts that would auto-execute when certain conditions were met.
-This simple idea meant Ethereum could become the first true blockchain platform: a blockchain upon which decentralised apps and blockchains could be built.

 Participants pay so-called “gas” fees to use the network, which are denominated in Ethereum’s native cryptocurrency, Ether (ETH).
 The more demand there is, the higher the gas fees.